-Children at HRS have many strengths and are creative and curious learners who flourish in an environment where their learning needs are supported effectively.
-Often their learning difficulties have prevented them from experiencing success in traditional scholastic programs.
-Sadly, it is not uncommon that this has negatively impacted their self-confidence and sense of self-worth.
+HRS students have many strengths and are creative, curious learners who flourish in an environment where their learning needs are supported effectively.
+Often, their learning difficulties have prevented them from being successful in traditional scholastic programs.
+It is not uncommon to find this experience impacts self-confidence and sense of self-worth.

 Our program is designed to support students with dyslexia within a classroom-based setting.
 In addition to helping our students develop a strong academic skill set, we strive to support our students in becoming strong self-advocates who know how they learn best.
 HRS provides the opportunity for students to be successful at school.